Scholarship applications are closed. The next round begins October, 2022.

-- NPPF deadline for entries is midnight, eastern time, December 1, 2017.
+Deadline for entries is midnight eastern time, December 6, 2021.

 NPPF Scholarship Application

-- The TV scholarship is intended for those who intend to be video storytellers.
-This includes those who shoot only, report and shoot and those in other media whose main work is video.
+- Video Storytellers apply for The TV scholarship.
+This includes TV videographers and reporters and do video as part of their job.
+Those in other media whose main work is video ar also eligible.
 Only video links are accepted for this scholarship.

-- The Rich Clarkson Founders Scholarship will be awarded to those students who have demonstrated significant leadership in their field and elsewhere.
-The Clarkson Scholarship may be awarded to a student winning one of the other scholarships.
+- The Rich Clarkson Founders Scholarship will be awarded to students who have demonstrated significant leadership in their field and elsewhere.
 Clarkson applicants may apply to the pool of still scholarships or the TV scholarship and ask to be considered for the Clarkson Scholarship.